Places to Visit in Scotland in Winter

 Address: Chambers St, Edinburgh, EH1 1JF

-Cold winds and rainy days do not make a fun-filled holiday, but there’s no need to venture outside when you can explore the maze of exhibits at The National Museum of Scotland.
-This enormous museum easily rivals any other worldwide, and not only can you get lost in the wonders of history in the modern section but you can also marvel at the stunning restored Victorian Grand Gallery.
+Cold winds and rainy days do not make for for a fun-filled holiday, but there’s no need to venture outside when you can explore the maze of exhibits at the National Museum of Scotland.
+This enormous museum easily rivals any other worldwide, and not only can you get lost in the wonders of history in the modern section, but you can also marvel at the stunninglyly restored Victorian Grand Gallery.

-One of the things I love about the National Museum of Scotland is that it isn’t just a load of stuffy old information booths and boring skeletons like you’ll see in many other museums.
-Instead, you’ll find a collection of varied exhibitions that explore the wonders of nature, art, design, fashion, science and technology, and much more.
+One of the things I love about the National Museum of Scotland is that it isn’t full of stuffy information booths and boring displays like you’ll see in some other museums.
+Instead, you’ll find a collection of varied exhibitions that explore the wonders of nature, art, design, fashion, science, technology, and much more.

-Another great feature of the National Museum of Scotland is that it has lots of interactive experiences for kids to get involved with, so not only will a visit there keep them entertained but they’ll come away having learnt a few things too.
-If you have some extra time on your hands the museum frequently has premium exhibitions that showcase everything from the history of video games to the history of fashion.
+Another great feature of the National Museum of Scotland is that it has lots of interactive experiences for kids to get involved with, so not only will a visit keep them entertained, but they’ll come away having learned a few things too.
+If you have some extra time on your hands, the museum frequently has premium exhibitions that showcase everything from the history of video games to the history of fashion.

 There are also a couple of cafés if you feel the need to take a break, and the gift shop sells lots of quality souvenirs.
 Best of all, entry to the museum is completely free.